swcarpentry/shell-novice/_episodes/04-pipefilter.md

 We can also use `-w` to get only the number of words, or `-c` to get only the number of characters.

-Which of these files is shortest?
+Which of these files contains the fewest lines?
 It's an easy question to answer when there are only six files, but what if there were 6000?
 Our first step toward a solution is to run the command: